Today I want to raise awareness for a condition that affects women all over the world.

 The latest facts and figures about endometriosis.

-- 1 in 10 women of reproductive age in the UK suffer from endometriosis.
+- 1 in 10 women of reproductive age in the UK suffers from endometriosis.

 - 10% of women worldwide have endometriosis – that’s 176 million worldwide.